gamamo/bird_centrality/README.md

 The data necessary to run the scripts is included in the repository as well.
 Please note that the running the codes in the *script_enm_2024_01_10* may be computationally intensive and take several hours.

 ### Data description
+spp_cen_envi2.RData - Data used in Moulatlet et al. 2023 (JAnimalEcology).
+File necessary to run the ENM.

+sp_dists_covmat_v3_resu_euclidian.Rdata - Results of the ENM, used to make analysis, Figures and tables for the manuscript (Most useful for the reviewers to use with the code script_mrm_mixed_2024_05_20)